Lawrence Technological University

 How Connected Is Lawrence Technological University?
 Social Capital & Cross-Class Networks

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Lawrence Technological University, with an economic connectedness score of 1.50 (about 1.0 is the national norm).
-Its friending bias is low (0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Lawrence Technological University.
+Its economic connectedness score is 1.50, where about 1.0 is the national norm.
+Its friending bias is low (0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 6% of students take part in civic and volunteering activity.

 Research Note